 I know it seems a little counter-intuitive to send someone who is having a hard time to have some time by themselves, but for the introvert, this can be such a gift.

 Family commitments or work projects might make it nearly impossible for our introverted friends to have any time alone unless it’s late at night or early in the morning.
 And since introverts tend to re-charge when they are in a quiet space by themselves, giving them the opportunity to do so really is such an encouragement.
-It shows you not only recognize their need to be alone, but that you value them as a person and want to make sure they have that chance to relax and get refreshed.
+It shows them that not only recognize their need to be alone, but that you value them as a person and want to make sure they have that chance to relax and get refreshed.

 - Offer to watch their kids for an hour so they can read a book or get outside by themselves.

 - Let them borrow your house for the day as a sort of “day away”–because sometimes when we try to do this in our own house, we get caught up in all the things we need to do.
+So having somewhere else to go can really help us get the break we need.

 - Answer the phone over the lunch hour so your colleague can get a true break from work and have some time alone and away from the office.